29 BEAUTIFUL NATURAL LANDMARKS IN AUSTRALIA

 Located on Australia’s most easterly point, Cape Byron headland offers breathtaking sunrises and all-day views.
 The point, one of the best-known natural landmarks on the east coast, overlooks the famous surf break, “Tallows” and kilometres of uninterrupted beach which is also a national park.
 If you’re there between May and November, it’s one of the best places to watch the whales migrate with offshore displays of jumps and blows.

 A great insider tip is to make your way to the rock pools at the base of the headland at low tide.
 These can be accessed by walking around the beach and rocky outcrops from Wategos beach, which is one of the favourite locations for celebrities.
-You can find some stylish Airbnb Byron Bay stays in this area that are good value.
+You can find some great campsites in this area.